nanomq/nanomq/README.md

 NanoMQ bases on NNG's asynchronous I/O threading model, with an extension of MQTT support in the protocol layer and reworked transport layer, plus an enhanced asynchronous IO mechanism maximizing the overall capacity.

-NanoMQ currently supports MQTT V3.1.1 and MQTT V5.0.
+NanoMQ fully supports MQTT V3.1.1 and MQTT V5.0.

 For more information, please visit [NanoMQ homepage](https://nanomq.io/).